Aontú: History

 In 2024, the party campaigned for No votes in the 2024 Irish constitutional referendums; Both referendums were overwhelmingly defeated.
 Aontú later ran 66 candidates in the 2024 Irish local elections, securing eight council seats.
 It also fielded candidates in three constituencies for the 2024 European Parliament elections: Peadar Tóibín in Midlands North West, Patrick Murphy in Ireland South and Aisling Considine in Dublin.
 None were elected.
 Sarah Beasley also ran, unsuccessfully, as the Aontú candidate in the 2024 Limerick mayoral election.
 In the 2024 Westminster election in Northern Ireland, Aontú stood in 10 of 18 constituencies, winning no seats from 7,466 votes (1.0% of the total).
 Aontú won a second seat in the Dáil in the 2024 general election with Paul Lawless elected as a TD for Mayo.

 On 8 December, both Aontú TDs joined a technical group 'Regional Group' formed by eight independent TDs - Seán Canney, Marian Harkin, Barry Heneghan, Noel Grealish, Michael Lowry, Kevin "Boxer" Moran, Verona Murphy and Gillian Toole; after Aontú's entrance, the group had 10 TDs in total.
 The group intended to address regional infrastructure issues such as railway lines, as well as accelerating housing construction.

 In January 2025, Aontú left the Regional Group and instead joined a technical group in the Dáil with the political party Independent Ireland.

-Later in 2025, Aontú reportedly expelled six members of its youth wing Ógra Aontú, including its leader, for posting WhatsApp messages that contained antisemitic messages, racist slurs, comments about "brown people" and conspiracy theories about members of the Jewish community.
+In October 2025, Aontú expelled six members of its youth wing Ógra Aontú, including its leader John Bryan, for their participation in private WhatsApp groups where they posted messages that contained racist and antisemitic material, including conspiracy theories blaming “Jews” for orchestrating “mass immigration”; Aontú leader Peadar Tóibín said that he was “shocked and disgusted” by the messages.